 Entrants in the Richard McKaig Outstanding Doctoral Research Award competition must have completed their dissertation and had their degree conferred.
 Their degree may have been conferred at any time, but must be prior to applying for the award.

-- Doctoral Dissertation abstract.
+- Doctoral Dissertation abstract and synopsis.
 Please follow these guidelines:

 - Must be typed and double-spaced.